Blue-Kachina/svg-converter/README.md

 ## Description
 This is a Laravel-based microservice.
-It can accept SVGs via its API, and it returns a base64-encoded-PNG string
+It can accept SVGs via its API, and it returns a base64-encoded-PNG string It's currently dev-only, and is set up using Sail.
+Includes redis container

 #### POST /api/convert